4.5 mg/L from a Well on 2014-08-03

 Alberta Health Services divides the province into five large health service Zones, and these Zones are subdivided into smaller geographic areas called Local Geographic Areas.
 Currently, there are 132 Local Geographic Areas in Alberta.
 Please see the Alberta Health website for the definition of a Local Geographic Area and all Local Geographic Areas in Alberta.
 For further information, please go to the Local Geographic Area Lookups subsite under Public Health Information.

-Please contact your local Alberta Health Services Environmental Health Officers.
+Please contact your local Alberta Health Services Public Health Inspectors.

 Please contact Alberta Water Well Information Database for the water drilling report.